anoopgarlapati/ws1-access-apis/docs/Getting-Started.md

   - toc
 ---

-Welcome to the VMware Identity Services API Reference documentation.
+Welcome to the Omnissa Identity Services API Reference documentation.
 The documentation provides Getting Started information about how to set up an OAuth 2.0 client and obtain access tokens, a comprehensive API reference that includes code samples, and a list of all data structures available through the APIs.

-The VMware Identity Services APIs are designed for easy configuration and provide a seamless experience for users and applications regardless of the identity provider that you use.
+The Omnissa Identity Services APIs are designed for easy configuration and provide a seamless experience for users and applications regardless of the identity provider that you use.

-## About VMware Identity Services
+## About Omnissa Identity Services

-VMware Identity Services provides centralized user management for Workspace ONE cloud services.
+Omnissa Identity Services provides centralized user management for Workspace ONE cloud services.
 The service provisions users and groups from cloud identity providers such as Microsoft Entra ID or Okta to Workspace ONE services and enables federated authentication to the identity provider.
-VMware Identity Services is only available for new Workspace ONE tenants.
+Omnissa Identity Services is only available for new Workspace ONE tenants.

-VMware Identity Services supports integration with the following Workspace ONE cloud services:
+Omnissa Identity Services supports integration with the following Workspace ONE cloud services:

 - Workspace ONE Access Cloud service
 - Workspace ONE UEM 2212 or later